Last Updated on August 17, 2022 by

 OxyContin produces an exhilarating euphoric effect, along with the following less pleasant side effects:

-The half-life of continuous release hydrocodone as in OxyContin is approximately four to six hours.
+The half-life of continuous release oxycodone as in OxyContin is approximately four to six hours.
 Several different phases of withdrawals are identified for treatment in a clinical setting:

 Acute withdrawal: Abruptly stopping an opiate such as OxyContin produces the set of withdrawals discussed earlier in the “Withdrawal Symptoms” section.
-Acute withdrawal is generally referred to as simply “withdrawal” and can be mitigated by bridge medications such as methadone or Suboxone, or in the case of newborn infants born to opioid-dependent mothers, morphine, to dampen the severity of discomfort.
-Acute withdrawal is considered a condition needing immediate clinical assistance, lasting anywhere from 4 to 21 days or longer.6
+Acute withdrawal is generally referred to as simply “withdrawal” and can be mitigated by bridge medications such as methadone or Suboxone, or in the case of newborn infants born to opioid-dependent mothers, morphine can be used to dampen the severity of discomfort.
+Acute withdrawal is considered a condition needing immediate clinical assistance, beginning around 8 to 12 hours after the last dose, or considerably sooner if the drug was crushed and snorted or injected, and lasting anywhere from 4 to 21 days or longer.6

 The body has its own natural pharmacy, producing pain-killing chemicals known as endorphins and enkephalins.4,5